NexPlayer/Android-SDK/advanced.md

 ### NexVideoView Class Reference

-This class allows to use NexPlayer™SDK easily on the application.
+This class allows to use NexPlayerSDK easily on the application.

 NexVideoView class containsVideoRenderer, CaptionRenderer, NexPlayer, NexAlFactory classes so that the developer can play the media content by only using a NexVideoView object.